tdilauro/Simplified-wiki/3M-Intercept-HOWTO.md

 7. Hit the Borrow button in the 3M app.
 Moments later, the request should appear in Charles.

-8. In the Session tab of Charles, find the request and examine the response.
+8. In the Session tab of Charles, find and examine the request.
 You should see something like the following:

     http://paste.lisp.org/display/144796/raw